mplesser/azcam/docs/docs/tools.md

 webserver.start()
 ```

-## Browser-based Tools`
+## Browser-based Tools

 These tools implements various browser-based tools which connect to an azcam web server.

 ### Usage

-Open a web browser to http://localhost:2403/XXX where XXX is a toolname, with the appropriate replacements for localhost and the web server port number.
+Open a web browser to an address such as http://localhost:2403/status, replacing `localhost`, `2403`, and `status` with the appropriate hostname, web server port number, and tool name.

 ### Supported Browser Tools
  - status - display current exposure status